Siri Schnéevoigt

 Siri Alina Schnéevoigt (1870–1946) was a photographer and actress, born in Finland, but active in Denmark.
 She was the mother to director George Schnéevoigt, and sister to conductor Georg Schnéevoigt.

-In early 1900's Schnéevoigt and her husband Hermann Friedrich Fischer divorced, which later resulted in her changing her last name from Fischer-Schnéevoigt back to her maden name Schnéevoigt.
+In early 1900's Schnéevoigt and her husband Hermann Friedrich Fischer divorced, which later resulted in her changing her last name from Fischer-Schnéevoigt back to her maiden name Schnéevoigt.
 As a photographer she was known as Siri Fischer-Schnéevoigt.